 More than 135,000 students are enrolled at our eight universities and 14 further-education colleges and institutions.
 They include representatives of more than 170 countries, attracted by a culture of excellence in both teaching and research.

 Universities in Wales offer an extraordinary range of specialisms.
-Cardiff University's journalism school is the oldest in the UK, and alumni in newsrooms from Los Angeles to Sydney are proud to use the Twitter hashtag '#CardiffTrained'.
+Cardiff University's journalism school is the oldest in the UK.
+Alumni in newsrooms from Los Angeles to Sydney are proud to use the hashtag #CardiffTrained.

 Welsh research breakthroughs have a national, global and even interplanetary impact."

 Over at Aberystwyth University, the Computer Science Space Robotics Research Group has been helping in the search for life on Mars.
-When the ExoMars 2020 Rover touches down to begin its exploration of the Red Planet, it will contain technology developed and calibrated in Wales.
+It has worked on projects including Beagle2 and the ExoMars 2020 Rover and continues to work on future Mars missions.

 Educating for the 21st century